-Linton holds a BFA in Visual Art from Emily Carr University of Art and Design.
-He oversees all daily front of house operations, including but not limited to supervising and coordinating our team of exceptional theatre managers and volunteers, facilitating venue rental requests and general upkeep and maintenance of our lobby and theatre spaces.
+Linton (he/him) holds a BFA in Visual Art from Emily Carr University of Art and Design.
+He oversees all daily front of house operations, including, but not limited to; supervising and coordinating our team of exceptional theatre managers and volunteers; facilitating venue rental requests; and general upkeep and maintenance of our lobby and theatre spaces.
 Linton has been with The Cinematheque since 2012.

 Learning & Outreach Coordinator

-Thea is a filmmaker and photographer who graduated from Simon Fraser University with a BFA in Film Production at the SFU School for the Contemporary Arts.
-She enjoys producing film projects related to her main interests in film which are Asian-Canadianism and religion.
-At The Cinematheque, Thea works to garner a growing sense of film appreciation in Vancouver by facilitating various filmmaking workshops and other educational projects in film.
+Thea (she/her) is a filmmaker, photographer, and producer with a focus on Asian-Canadianism and religion.
+She graduated from Simon Fraser University with a BFA in Film Production in the SFU School for the Contemporary Arts.
+Thea facilitates a variety of filmmaking workshops and educational projects in the Learning & Outreach program at The Cinematheque, and works to garner a growing sense of film appreciation in Vancouver.

 Learning & Outreach Coordinator